orchid-initiative/.github/profile/README.md

 ### What is our goal?
 Our goal is to establish a pipeline of passion projects that empower people to contribute concrete output with true impact.

-I want to help disadvantaged teenagers get mentors like I had - someone invested in their growth that can distill a problem down to something at their level.
-Lend their credibility and empower the mentee to do big things, and thus see themselves as capable of more.
+"I want to help disadvantaged teenagers get mentors like I had - someone invested in their growth that can distill a problem down to something at their level.
+Lend their credibility and empower the mentee to do big things, and thus see themselves as capable of more."

 Bust cynicism: we bring relentless optimism to obstacles that seem insurmountable.
 We find the hands and brains to get the impossible done, one step at a time.